 Let’s not forget all the internal emails and newsletters you get.
 If you don’t keep track of how and where your incoming emails land, you risk wasting precious hours digging through your mailbox to find an email from an important prospect or an email that you must respond to before the end of the afternoon.

-This is where inbox organization comes in handy.
+This is where the inbox organization comes in handy.

 In Gmail, you have several organization settings at your disposal for your inbox: